 Old Jaffa Khan – Boutique suites – 4 Mazal Teleh

-If you have any recommendations of places, tips, pictures you took or anything you want to share on our Tel Aviv’s neighborhood guide, write to us and share your local knowledge! firstname.lastname@example.org
+If you have any recommendations of places, tips, pictures you took, or anything you want to share on our Tel Aviv’s neighborhood guide, write to us and share your local knowledge!

-Next on Tel Aviv’s neighborhood guide – Ajami. stay tune.
+Next on Tel Aviv’s neighborhood guide – Ajami. stay tuned.